nobriot/re-execute/README.md

 * `-H` / `--hidden`: Include hidden files in the triggers
 * `-d` / `--deleted`: Call the commands also with files that have been deleted
 * `-a` / `--abort-previous`: Abort previous ongoing command execution when files are updated while the program is running

+## Exiting

+Once the program start, it's like [VIM](https://www.vim.org/), you never exit it 😉.

+Pressing Q/q and then Enter will work, but it's quirky.
+Else just press Ctrl+C.

 ## Related tools